Table of Contents

 Helps Build Cartilage, Bones, And Muscle

 Vitamin C is abundant in pomegranates (L-ascorbic acid).
 This vitamin is required for proper bone, cartilage, muscle, and blood vessel structure.
 It also stimulates wound healing and helps with iron absorption.
-Because our bodies are unable to produce vitamin C, we must obtain it from food.
+Because our bodies cannot produce vitamin C, we must obtain it from food.

-Aids in the control of blood sugar and digestion: When you eat pomegranate arils, you'll get a healthy dose of fiber (not juice).
-The majority of us do not consume enough fiber on a daily basis.
+Aids in controlling blood sugar and digestion: When you eat pomegranate arils, you'll get a healthy dose of fiber (not juice).
+The majority of us do not consume enough fiber daily.
 Fiber can help you feel fuller for longer, enhance your digestive health, and lower your blood cholesterol.
-It also aids in the slowing of sugar absorption, preventing blood glucose spikes after meals.
+It also aids in slowing sugar absorption, preventing blood glucose spikes after meals.

 Defends Against Oxidative Stress